Sequal32/yourcontrols/Readme.md

 * Time (on initial connection)

 ## What You Can Not Expect To Sync
-* Speed when weather is desynced (ISA/Temperature difference)
+* Speed when Weather is not the same across users (ISA/Temperature difference)
 * Weather
+* Visual effect of slew mode (the 'fixed camera' view will only be seen by initiating user)
 * Navdata
 * Ground Services
 * ATC